ADA Title II Update Information

 New Federal Regulation Takes Effect in 2026

 In 2024, The Department of Justice released an update to Title II of the Americans with Disabilities Act (ADA).
 The updated regulations will go into effect in spring of 2026.
 While there are many facets to the update, we focus here on crucially important new requirements for digital course content.
 Satisfying these new regulations will require a new approach to digital course content accessibility.
-Starting in April of 2026, all digital course materials provided to students – even materials inside password-protected course sites like bCourses – will need to be in compliance with accessibility standards ab ovo.
+Beginning in April of 2026, all digital course materials provided to students – even materials inside password-protected course sites like bCourses – will need to comply with accessibility standards from the start.
 Specifically, all of the digital course materials will need to comply with the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards.

 Impact on Course Content Accessibility

-WIth the new ADA Title II Update regulations, the sort of just-in-time content remediation model we are accustomed to will no longer be adeqaute.
-Although the DSP Alternative Media Team will remain as busy as ever fulfilling alternative media request in response to LOA’s, the work of rendering of all course content accessible the moment it’s made available to students will require a whole new approach, one that we are just beginning to figure out but will undoubtedly require a more active role by individual instructors.
+With the new ADA Title II Update regulations, the just-in-time content remediation model we are accustomed to will no longer be adequate.
+Although the DSP Alternative Media Team will remain as busy as ever fulfilling alternative media requests in response to letters of accommodation, the work of rendering all course content accessible the moment it’s made available to students will require a whole new approach, one that we are just beginning to figure out but will undoubtedly require a more active role by individual instructors.

 Since the new requirement encompasses all digital course materials being accessible as soon as they are made available to students, all content hosted on learning management systems like bCourses, as well as content from third-party vendors, including textbook companies and other learning applications, will need to meet the WCAG 2.1 accessibility standards.